-Here at Southern Bride & Groom we usually find ourselves focussed on the bridal fashion.
+Here at Heart of NC Weddings, we usually find ourselves focused on the bridal fashion.
 We wanted all the grooms out there to know you are not forgotten!
 With just a little effort, the groom and his groomsmen can become dapper dons…beware, they might even steal the show!
 Between fun patterns, unique tailoring, different fabrics and so much more – there are so many groom fashion tips out there for you to look out for to add some spice to your attire.

 1. Different Shades of Color for Groom’s Fashion

 Just as bridal attire has seen a surge in non-traditional colors, so has menswear.
 Grey is still super fashionable – light grey works year round, and darker charcoal variants for the cooler months.
 Navy is another popular color but other blues, like the brighter, bolder cobalt, and a new softer color called “wedgewood blue” are on the front line as well.
 Mixing these colors is a popular trend, such as a light grey suit with dark grey vest.
 Both Belk (suit in below image) and Bernard’s Formalwear carry an array of colors for you to choose from!

 2. Funky Fabrics and Patterns Make Great Groom’s Attire

 Luxurious fabrics and patterns are not limited to women’s ready to wear fashion – your groom can make a statement by wearing a trendy fabric like velvet as a full suit, an accent blazer, or even just a bowtie.
 This bowtie, found at Bailey’s Fine Jewelry, adds a fun and unique touch to groom fashion.